backstage/backstage/.changeset/serious-pigs-watch.md

 '@backstage/plugin-search-react': patch
 ---

-`ListItem` wrapper component moved to `SearchResultListItemExtension` for all `*SearchResultListItems`.
+`ListItem` wrapper component moved to `SearchResultListItemExtension` for all `*SearchResultListItems` that are exported as extensions.
 This is to make sure the list only contains list elements.

-Note: If you have implemented a custom result list item, you can remove the list item wrapper to avoid duplicated `<li>` elements.
+Note: If you have implemented a custom result list item, we recommend you to remove the list item wrapper to avoid nested `<li>` elements.